sundargates/sundaram-io/content/_index.md

 Currently, I'm thrilled to be working at Netflix, where I get to tinker with stream processing engines.

 I've been on this incredible journey as a Software Developer for over 10 wonderful years now.
-I've had the privilege of working with some [amazing teams][work-url] and building some really cool stuff along the way.
+I've had the privilege of working with some [amazing teams][work-url] and building some [really cool stuff][morning-paper] along the way.

 If you're curious to learn more about my work or explore potential collaborations, please don't hesitate to reach out.
 I'd love to hear from you!